Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### createAdBreakObjectWithName

-Returns a NSDictionary instance which contains information about the adbreak.
+Returns an NSDictionary instance that contains information about the ad break.

 #### Syntax